MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/install.md

 ### Prerequisites

-To run the CoE CLI application, you'll need to install the components below.
+To run the CoE CLI application, first install these components:
 > [!NOTE]
 > The CoE CLI has been tested with Azure CLI version up to 2.38.0